hungyok/nuctf_equi_bai/README.md

  https://github.com/KaplanLab/NucleosomeModel

  The link has all the instructions on how to use the software.
 Briefly, download the code “NucleosomeModel-master.zip” on Linux 64-bit machine.
-Enter the following commands to generate energy files:
+Enter the following commands on the terminal to generate the energy files:
  ```
 > make install
 > perl nucleosome_prediction.pl -raw_binding -t example -s input.fa -p raw_output -tab